What is Signal? How does it work?

 What are Connections?

-You can actually have multiple connections, perhaps to Salesforce and another application.
+- You can have multiple connections, perhaps to Salesforce and another application.

-You can set up a Connection before configuring your first Flow, but you also have the option to do so while configuring a Flow.
+- You can set up a Connection before configuring your first Flow, or you can do so while configuring a Flow.
 This guide assumes you’re setting up the Connection first.

 Adding a Connection